Scream (1996 film): Writing

-His characters were intentionally designed to be knowledgeable about these horror films and their typical elements, with the intention of creating a unique killer who was not only aware of horror film clichés but also exploited them for his own advantage.
-Williamson expressed his approach, "I thought if you could expose the rules and play with them, then the audience doesn't know what they're going to get.
-Suddenly they're on edge.
+The characters in Scary Movie were intentionally written as knowledgeable about horror films and their conventions, allowing Williamson to create a killer who both understood and exploited genre clichés.
+Explaining his approach, he said, "I thought if you could expose the rules and play with them, then the audience doesn't know what they're going to get.
+Suddenly, they're on edge.
 I started playing with the tropes, and the 'rules' were part of that."
-The opening scene depicting Casey Becker's death emulates that of Janet Leigh's character in Psycho (1960) by killing off a possible main character early on.
-Williamson believed it would hook studio executives and leave audiences unsure how the plot would progress.
-Williamson set the script in his hometown of Bayboro, North Carolina, believing its quiet atmosphere would provide a strong contrast with a serial killer's actions.
+The opening sequence depicting Casey Becker's death was inspired by the killing of Janet Leigh's character in Psycho (1960), eliminating an apparent main character early in the story.
+Williamson believed this would hook studio executives and leave audiences uncertain about how the narrative would progress.
+He set the script in his hometown of Bayboro, North Carolina, believing its quiet atmosphere would sharply contrast with the violence of a serial killer.

-Williamson pursued Scary Movie because it was the type of horror film he enjoyed as a child but believed were no longer being made.
-Even so, he did not believe studios would develop and intended to use it to garner attention and secure other work.
-Williamson's agent had him scale back the gore, removing descriptions such as "the insides are slowly rolling down her leg", because it would make it difficult to sell the script.
-Williamson refused to cut any dialogue, however, believing it set it apart from similar films.
+Williamson pursued Scary Movie because it resembled the type of horror film he had enjoyed as a child but believed were no longer being made.
+Even so, he doubted studios would produce it and instead hoped it would attract attention and lead to other work.
+His agent advised him to tone down the gore, removing descriptions such as "the insides are slowly rolling down her leg", because it would make the script more difficult to sell.
+Williamson refused to remove any dialogue, believing it distinguished the screenplay from similar films.